 Following a vegan diet has many health benefits, however, due to the lack of animal-based foods, plant-based diets can leave the body lacking in key nutrients.
-Vegans are most at risk of being deficient in vitamin B12, calcium and iron as these nutrients are absorbed by the body mostly through meat and diary products.
+Vegans are most at risk of being deficient in vitamin B12 and iron as these nutrients are absorbed by the body mostly through meat and diary products.

 Our home finger prick vegan blood test will analyse the levels of these nutrients as well as vitamin D and folate, so you can make the necessary adjustments to boost your health.

 Even though a vegan diet is considered healthier than others, there are certain nutrients which animal products provide which are vital for our health.
 There may be plant sources of these nutrients but in some cases, these are not absorbed as well as those found in meat.